Author Index

 Mckenzie Wark

-McKenzie Wark is associate professor and chair of culture and media, Eugene Lang College The New School.
+McKenzie Wark is an associate professor and the chair of the Department of Culture and Media at Eugene Lang College.
 Wark's publications include A Hacker Manifesto (2004) and Dispositions (2002).

 Felix Warneken

-Felix Warneken is assistant professor in the department of psychology at Harvard University.
-His article “Human Altruistic Behaviors from a Developmental and Comparative Perspective” is forthcoming in Calcott et al.
+Felix Warneken is an assistant professor in the Department of Psychology at Harvard University.
+His article “Human Altruistic Behaviors from a Developmental and Comparative Perspective” is forthcoming in Cooperation and Its Evolution (ed.
+Calcott et al.).

 Koko Warner

-Koko Warner is head of the environmental migration, social vulnerability, and adaptation section at the United Nations University Institute for Environment and Human Security in Bonn, Germany.
+Koko Warner is the head of the Environmental Migration, Social Vulnerability, and Adaptation Section at the United Nations University Institute for Environment and Human Security in Bonn, Germany.
 She researches risk management strategies of the poor in adapting to changing environmental and climatic conditions.

 Marina Warner

-Marina Warner is the president of the royal society of literature and professor of English and creative writing at Birkbeck College, University of London.
-Her books include Once Upon a Time: A Short History of Fairy Tale (2016), Stranger Magic: Charmed States & The Arabian Nights (2013), and a new essay collection, Forms of Enchantment: Writings on Art and Artists.
-She is currently working on a memoir of her Cairo childhood, and a study of sanctuary and literature.
+Marina Warner is the president of the Royal Society of Literature and a professor of English and creative writing at Birkbeck College within the University of London.
+Her books include Once Upon a Time: A Short History of Fairy Tale (2016), Stranger Magic: Charmed States and the Arabian Nights (2013), and a new essay collection, Forms of Enchantment: Writings on Art and Artists.
+She is currently working on a memoir of her Cairo childhood and a study of sanctuary and literature.

 Marx W. Wartofsky